laboon/ebook/text/98_glossary_of_terms.md

 __Test run__: An actual iteration (run-through) of a test plan.

+__Test runner__: A program which will automatically execute a suite of tests.

 __Test suite__: A grouping of related test plans.

 __Testability__: A quality of a system that specifies how easy it is to test---having well-designed and coherent methods, pure functions where possible, allowance for dependency injection, etc.